-The hike to White Rock Falls near Waynesboro, Virginia is a delightful one with cascading falls, a watering hole and wide-open scenic views.
+The 4.4-mile loop hike to 30-foot-tall White Rock Falls near Waynesboro, Virginia wows with cascading falls, a watering hole and wide-open scenic views.

 But first, let’s get started on the right foot.
 Or, at least on the right trail since two trails originate from the parking area at milepost 18.5 on the Blue Ridge Parkway.

 The White Rock Gap Trail begins in the southeast corner of the parking lot.
 For this hike, start across the parkway on the White Rock Falls Trail.

 It’s also worth noting that you can do this waterfall hike as an out-and-back (3.4 miles) or a loop (4.4 miles).
 There is no significant elevation increase with the loop.

 |Elevation Gain||896 feet|